Overview

 RFID Systems By Industry

-Use of Carbon Dioxide (CO2) with Leading Software and Cloud Services in Public Administration Industry
+Use of Carbon dioxide (CO2) with Leading Software and Cloud Services in Public Administration Industry

 GAO Tek has used or has facilitated its customers to use GAO’s carbon dioxide (CO2) with some of the leading software and cloud services in their applications.
 Examples of such leading software and cloud services include

-• Energy Management Software:
+• Energy Management Systems (EMS)

-• Building Energy Management Systems (BEMS):
+• Building Energy Management Systems (BEMS)

-• Carbon Offsetting Platforms:
+• Carbon Lighthouse

 GAO Tek’s carbon dioxide (CO2) and their applications in other industries are listed on this page.